StephaneAdeso/adeso-themes-pack/README.md

 ### Universal Dark

-This theme is designed so that everyone will feel comfortable using it.
-Whether you are color blind or not.
+This theme is specially designed for people with color perception problems.
+It is based on the color palette of **Paul Tol**.
 Protanopia  (people that don't see red colors)  , deuteranopia (people that don't see green colors), and tritanopia (people that don't see blue colors)compatible.

 <span style="background:#313131;" class="color" >&shy;</span>
 <span style="background:#FBBED4;" class="color" >&shy;</span>